Geofflac/Expat-app/README.md

 Presentation / Repository : https://github.com/Geofflac/DevOps_ShowAndTell.git

 ## 4 - Smart contracts
-For the last part of the course, we were introduced to smart contracts on the Ethereum network by generating ERC20 tokens> SOLIDITY language was used to create the smart contract.
+For the last part of the course, we were introduced to smart contracts on the Ethereum network by generating ERC20 tokens.
+SOLIDITY language was used to create the smart contract.
 We created a METAMASK wallet to store those tokens.
 Our back-end is connected to the user METAMASK wallet and displays the wallet address.

 Presentation: https://docs.google.com/presentation/d/1LQGUGaAvPFhQKBjnmJDyguFqcyr1jOFr86YS6sHS9B0/edit?usp=sharing